 Your first step in regulating your periods is figuring out what’s causing an irregular menstrual cycle.
 Once you determine the cause, you’ll be better able to find an effective treatment.
 Read 6 Things That Cause Irregular Periods.

+Non-white foods.
 Most natural foods are not white, so you can assume that if a food is white, it is probably processed to the point of being unhealthy!
 To make your menstrual cycle regular, avoid white flour, sugar, white potatoes, white bread, white pasta, and white rice.
 They disrupt your menstrual cycle by creating insulin surges that result in fat storage.
 This excess fat storage negatively affects ovulation and your periods – and can cause irregular periods.
 Stop eating food that is white as a way to get regular periods.

 Remember that beverages affect your hormones.
 Another “food” to make menstruation regular is nettle leaf tea.
-If you haven’t tried herbal tea to regulate your menstrual cycle, check out Yogi Woman’s Energy.
+If you haven’t tried herbal tea to regulate your cycle, check out Yogi Woman’s Energy Tea.
 It’s made with nettle leaf, which some say is good for regular periods.